tony-aw/tinycodet/README.md

   ignore.case) are available for all string-pattern-related functions.
 - This R package has only one dependency: `stringi`.
 No other dependencies, as to avoid “dependency hell”.
-- Although this package has zero dependencies, it allows multi-threading of functions (when appropriate) through third-party packages to improve efficiency.
+- Although this package has no other dependencies, it allows multi-threading of functions (when appropriate) through third-party packages to improve efficiency.

 I realize there are other R-packages that cover some of the above functionalities.
 But I often experience that these R packages (or at